Gerschtli/nix-config/README.md

 * [ ] Set up nixos-shell and similar for an ubuntu image to easily test setup script
 * [ ] Pin nixpkgs and nix-config version in nix registry via home-manager config
 * [ ] Fix homeage: age files are not gcroots + home-manager service fails on system startup
+* [ ] [systemd-boot-builder.py][systemd-boot-builder.py] does not clean up boot loader entries of specialisations, try to improve this script

 [age]: https://age-encryption.org/